rohit-kumar2004/cpu-scheduling-project/README.md

 - Enter the arrival time and burst time for each process.
 - Enter the time quantum for the Round Robin algorithm.
 4. View the results
+  ### Theory
+  My program implements and evaluates four fundamental CPU scheduling algorithms: FirstCome, First-Served (FCFS), Shortest Job First (SJF), Shortest Remaining Time First (SRTF), and Round Robin (RR).
+Each algorithm is designed to manage processes efficiently by prioritizing tasks based on arrival times and burst durations.
+The project collects user input, including process details and scheduling parameters.
+The implementation includes dedicated functions for each algorithm, computing key metrics such as average waiting time, average turnaround time, CPU utilization, and throughput.
+These metrics serve as benchmarks for comparing algorithm performance.
+The isBetter function facilitates this comparison by prioritizing algorithms based on metrics hierarchy: waiting time, turnaround time, CPU utilization, and throughput.
+Results are compiled into a comparison matrix, allowing for a systematic evaluation of each algorithm's effectiveness under varying workloads.
+The optimal algorithm is determined based on which achieves the best overall performance across these metrics.